 Dry eyes are caused when the eyes cannot produce enough ‘normal’ tears, or when tears evaporate quickly because of a problem with the ‘tear film’.
 There are a number of reasons why this might occur.

-As we age, our eyes produce fewer tears, which is why dry eyes affect around 75% of all people aged over 65.
-Gender is also a factor, with women more likely to suffer from dry eyes than men.
-Women may also suffer dry eyes as a result of hormonal changes associated with pregnancy, lactation, menstruation and menopause.
+Age and gender: As we age, our eyes produce fewer tears, which is why dry eyes affect around 75% of all people aged over 65.
+Gender is also a factor, with women more likely to suffer than men.
+Women may also suffer as a result of hormonal changes associated with pregnancy, lactation, menstruation and menopause.

-There are some medications that can lead to dry eye symptoms.
-If you use decongestants, antihistamines, blood pressure medications, oral contraceptives, antidepressants or eye drops for ‘red eyes’, these may contribute to your dry eye symptoms.
+Use of some medications: There are some medications that can lead to dry eye symptoms.
+If you use decongestants, antihistamines, blood pressure medications, oral contraceptives, antidepressants or eye drops for ‘red eyes’, these may contribute to your symptoms.

 Because there are so many different causes of dry eyes, your treatment will depend on your individual symptoms, and the cause of your condition.
-Most treatments for dry eyes involve either replacing tears, or reducing tear drainage.
+Most treatments involve either replacing tears, or reducing tear drainage.

-Eye Institute is an acknowledged leader in the treatment of dry eyes.
-If you suffer from dry eyes, the best thing to do is make an appointment with one of our eye specialists, who will thoroughly assess your condition, and discuss treatment options with you.
+At Eye Institute we are acknowledged leaders in the treatment of dry eyes.
+If you are affected the best thing to do is make an appointment with one of our specialists, who will thoroughly assess your condition, and discuss treatment options with you.